backstage/backstage/docs/overview/stability-index.md

   and the new APIs can be used in parallel.
 This deprecation must have been released for at least two weeks before the deprecated API is removed in a minor version bump.
-- **3** - The time limit for the deprecation is 3 months instead of two weeks.
+- **3** - The time limit for the deprecation is 3 months instead of two days.

 TL;DR: